YonghengSun1997/AEPL/readme.md

 ## MGAEPL: Multi-Granularity Automated and Editable Prompt Learning for Brain Tumor Segmentation
-This repository provides the code for conference paper "AEPL: Automated and Editable Prompt Learning for Brain Tumor Segmentation, ISBI 2025" and its journal version "MGAEPL: Multi-Granularity Automated and Editable
+This repository provides the code for our conference paper "AEPL: Automated and Editable Prompt Learning for Brain Tumor Segmentation, ISBI 2025" and its journal version "MGAEPL: Multi-Granularity Automated and Editable
 Prompt Learning for Brain Tumor Segmentation".